A family recipe- made gluten-free, of course!- These muffins are loved by everyone, even those who say they don't like zucchini!

 This family recipe is a longtime fan favorite.
-They only thing we change is we substitute GF Jules All Purpose Gluten-free flour for regular flour — and no one knows the difference!
-Whether we make is as a bread loaf or muffins, they are moist, not too sweet and really yummy!
-Even people who say they don’t like zucchini, LOVE it!
+They only thing we changed is we substitute GF Jules All Purpose Gluten-free flour (affiliate link) for regular flour — and no one knows the difference!

-A family recipe that yields muffins or bread that are moist, not too sweet and a fan favorite.
-Recipe makes two loaves (8x4 pan), OR 1 loaf and 12 muffins, OR 24 muffins.
+A family recipe that yields muffins or bread that are soft and fluffy, not too sweet and a fan favorite.
+Recipe makes two loaves (8x4 pan), OR 1 loaf and 12 muffins, OR 18-24 muffins, depending on how big you make them.
 See what you like best!

 2 cups loosely packed, coarsely grated zucchini, and drained (I tend to grate the zucchini and let it stand in a colander for 20-30 minutes, then I transfer the zucchini to a cheese cloth and squeeze the water out)